Jumbo's Clown Room: In popular culture

 Musician and actress Courtney Love once worked as a dancer at Jumbo's Clown Room.
 Musician Lemmy of Motörhead sometimes patronized the establishment.
 Anthony Bourdain had described himself as a "fan" of the club and had stated that it was one of his favorite bars.
 In 2017, Ellen DeGeneres performed a skit at Jumbo's for The Ellen DeGeneres Show as "Karla Kardashian", a fictional character that has been described as "a lesser-known fourth Kardashian sister".
 The heavy metal band Rusty Eye filmed two music videos at Jumbo's in 2020.
 Circa 2020, country musician Jaime Wyatt filmed the video for the song "Neon Cross" at Jumbo's.
-In the 1985 film Walking The Edge, Robert Forster's character is a regular at the Clown Room.
-On the late-night show Conan, Johnny Five tells Aziz Ansari "I'll meet you at Jumbo's Clown Room" and host Conan O'Brien adds "that's a great joke if you know what Jumbo's Clown Room is".
-It's rumored that a dancer named 'Jinx' from the Clown Room, appears on the cover of Tom Waits album 'Small Change'.
+In the 1985 film Walking the Edge, Robert Forster's character is a regular at the Clown Room.
+On the late-night show Conan, Johnny Five tells Aziz Ansari, "I'll meet you at Jumbo's Clown Room", and host Conan O'Brien adds, "That's a great joke if you know what Jumbo's Clown Room is."